TomyJan/MusicDiscordRPC/README.md

 * I've included some netease music logo in the "default images" folder in release.zip if you want to use that

-1. Copy the **asset name** and paste it to line 2 of secret.txt
+7. Copy the **asset name** and paste it to line 2 of secret.txt

 ##### Token
 * Displaying of the album cover will require your discord user token.
-* Automating user accounts is technically against TOS, use at your own risk.
+* Automating user accounts is technically against TOS.
+I have never seen anyone getting banned for this, but **use at your own risk**!

 1. Open Discord
 2. Press **Ctrl+Shift+I** to show developer tools